MuditNautiyal-21/credit-card-fraud-detection/README.md

 ## Author

-Built by [Your Name] as part of a personal data science portfolio.
+Built by Mudit Nautiyal as part of a personal data science portfolio.
 """

-# Save to README.md
-with open("README.md", "w") as f:
-    f.write(readme_content)

-print("README.md created successfully.")